Mark Williams (politician)

-Mark Fraser Williams (born 24 March 1966) is a British politician, who was the leader of the Welsh Liberal Democrats from 2016 to 2017.
-He is a former Member of Parliament (MP) for the Ceredigion constituency, between 2005 and 2017.
+Mark Fraser Williams (born 24 March 1966) is a British politician who served as leader of the Welsh Liberal Democrats from 2016 to 2017.

+He was the Member of Parliament (MP) for the Ceredigion constituency, between 2005 and 2017.
 He sat on the Welsh Affairs Select Committee, and in 2006 he became a Shadow Minister for Wales under Menzies Campbell.

-Williams is a graduate of the University of Wales, Aberystwyth and the University of Plymouth, and is now Headteacher of a school in Llangorse near Brecon.
+Williams is a graduate of the University of Wales, Aberystwyth and the University of Plymouth, and is now deputy head of a school in Llangorse near Brecon.

 Early life

 Mark Williams was born in Hertfordshire on 24 March 1966.
 His mother worked as a classroom assistant, and his father ran a printing business; he has two older sisters.
 He attended the local village primary school and then Richard Hale Secondary School, Hertford, from where he moved on to the University of Wales, Aberystwyth in 1984 to study politics.
 It was at school during the days of the SDP-Liberal Alliance that he become involved in Liberal politics, later saying: